tomazfernandes/sqs-load-test/README.md

 * Create a standard SQS queue
 * Send messages to the queue with a small `String` payload
 * Create and start a `SqsMessageListenerContainer`
+* Wait for all messages to be consumed
-* Wait for all messages to be consumed and acknowledged
+* Wait for all messages to be acknowledged
 * Assert results
 * Delete the queue